 Preliminary Procedures & Disciplinary Conference Procedures

-1. Director of Student Conduct or thier designee shall have notified the student or students in writing as to the time and place of the conference to be held by the university committee for student disciplinary matters and of the nature of the problem or charge and the information against the student or students.
+1. Director of Student Conduct (Director) or thier designee shall have notified the student or students in writing as to the time and place of the conference to be held by the university committee for student disciplinary matters and of the nature of the problem or charge and the information against the student or students.

 2. Notification to the student (s) shall be made at least three days before the hearing is to be held.
-The student will meet the Director of Studetn Conduct or his/her designee to discuss the UDC process and sign a conference consent form.
+The student will meet the Director or thier designee to discuss the UDC process and sign a conference consent form.
 In the student’s absence, a written report of the facts of the case and all related documents will be presented and reviewed by the University Disciplinary Committee and a decision will be made as to whether or not a violation of misconduct occurred and an appropriate sanction will be levied at that time.